How to use the console consumer to read non-string primitive keys and values

 You’re all done now!

-Go back to your open windows and stop any console consumers with a CTRL+C then close the container shells with a Ctrl+D command.
-Then you can shut down the docker container by running:
+Go back to your open windows and stop any console consumers with Ctrl-C then close the container shells with Ctrl-D. Then you can shut down the docker container by running:

 docker compose down